How Chef José Andrés Turns Impulsiveness Into An Asset

 Vílchez was offering him a chance at instant feedback, and after hanging up the phone, Andrés threw his things into a couple of old backpacks and headed to the airport.
 “I didn’t take that much,” he says.
 “Some money, a knife, a fishing vest”–the same tan Orvis vest, now sweat stained and sun faded, that he sports in numerous recent photographs from Puerto Rico.
 When he arrived in Haiti, he says, “it was chaos.”
 Hundreds of thousands were dead; more than a million were displaced.
 For almost two weeks, Andrés and his companions trekked across the country, sometimes sleeping in the homes of locals or under the stars.
 The alSol team set up more than a dozen solar cooking facilities around the island, and Andrés taught residents how to use them.

 Andrés returned from the trip invigorated, and over coffee with Robert Egger, the head of DC Central Kitchen, a charity that distributes unused food from local restaurants to the city’s homeless population, he made a proposal: Why not create an international version of the group?
 It could be called World Central Kitchen.
-Egger, who worked alongside Andrés for years at DC Central Kitchen, where Andrés was a volunteer–and later a major fundraiser–agreed.
+Egger, who worked alongside Andrés for years at DC Central Kitchen, where Andrés had been a volunteer since the early 1990’s–and later a major fundraiser–agreed.
 “José,” he says, “has a record of pulling stuff out of his ass and making it work.”

 Initially, World Central Kitchen had two full-time employees (both have since left), and the organization’s attention was focused on Haiti, where it established a sanitation training program for local cooks and built a bakery, still active today, that helps feed the residents of an orphanage in the town of Croix-des-Bouquets.
 “My feeling was that a lot of NGOs were doing important work in Haiti, but in the long term, the problems weren’t getting fixed,” Andrés says.
 “Or the problems were getting bigger.”
 He was looking to implement projects like the bakery, that would become part of the fabric of the community, that wouldn’t just feed people, but would also train locals in a profession.